Skip to content

 OptionTypeDescription

-security.allowPromptInjectionbooleanAllow extensions to inject system prompts
+security.allowPromptInjectionbooleanAllow hooks to alter system prompts

-slots.memorystringPreferred memory backend extension
+slots.memorystringPreferred memory backend extension id

-slots.ttsstringPreferred TTS provider extension
+slots.ttsstringPreferred TTS extension id

-slots.imageGenerationstringPreferred image generation extension
+slots.imageGenerationstringPreferred image generation extension id

-slots.webSearchstringPreferred web search extension
+slots.webSearchstringPreferred web search extension id

 Extension-Specific Configuration